This article was updated on November 2, 2021.

 Impact of COVID-19 on Pharma Manufacturing

 There’s hardly any industry that hasn’t been affected by COVID-19.
 The pharmaceutical manufacturing sector is of no exception, having been experiencing both difficulties and threats as well as challenges on its way.
-But what are they and how is the industry addressing them?
+Many current issues in pharmacy 2021 are still associated with the pandemic.
+So, how is the industry addressing them?

 Supply Chain Difficulties